-- The meal period is not considered as time worked.
+- The unpaid lunch period is not considered as time worked.
 It may occasionally be necessary for an employee to attend to duties while eating the meal.
 If an employee is not given an uninterrupted break of at least 30 minutes, the meal period is paid.
-(Example: For a secretary required or permitted to eat at the desk to answer the telephone, the meal break shall be paid.)
+(Example: For a receptionist required or permitted to eat at the desk to answer the telephone, the meal break shall be paid.)

-- UNL gives employees one paid 15-minute rest period for each four consecutive hours worked.
+- The university gives employees one paid 15-minute rest period for each four consecutive hours worked.
 At departmental discretion other employees may receive rest breaks.
 These periods are considered as time worked.
 There is no compensation for rest periods not taken.

 - Attendance at meetings of Academic Senate, UAAD, or UNOPA held during the lunch hour is not considered as time worked.
 If the meeting extends beyond the time normally allotted for the lunch period, the employee should use normal departmental procedures to request time away from work.
 Time granted in such circumstances is administrative leave.

-- Service on UNL and/or University-wide committees performed at the request of the chancellor or other administrative personnel is considered as time worked.
+- Service on university committees performed at the request of the chancellor or other administrative personnel is considered as time worked.

 - Time spent at the work site changing clothes is considered as time worked, if the change of clothes is required by the nature of the job.